-Similar to the Sandbox, you can request for a fresh snapshot of your Production data to be pushed to your Release Preview environment.
+Similar to the Sandbox refresh, you can request for a fresh snapshot of your Production data to be pushed to your Release Preview environment.
+Technically, it is not exactly the same as a Sandbox refresh but that’s largely immaterial from a user’s perspective.
 While it is not likely you’ll need to do this, there might be cases where your Release Preview could do with a refresh.
 For instance, if you’re working on an internal project that depends on new features in the upcoming release, you might want to pull in fresh production data for your final validation.
 Another situation could be that you enthusiastically requested a Release Preview environment very early and at the time you want to start testing, the data is stale or non-representative.
 Clearly, you should refresh your Release Preview only if it is unavoidable.

-Note that, unlike a Sandbox refresh which an Administrator can complete within NetSuite, you’ll need to contact support to have your Release Preview refreshed.
+Note that, unlike a Sandbox refresh which an Administrator can complete within NetSuite, you’ll need to contact support to have your Release Preview reset.

 7. You Can Request a Separate Release Preview Environment For Your Sandbox

 In addition to requesting a Release Preview (RP) account for your Production account, it is also possible to request a separate Release Preview account for each of your Sandbox accounts.

 This can be very useful to facilitate more rigorous release preparations.
 For example, the NetSuite Admin can initially request an RP for Sandbox as early as possible to do initial validation and at a later stage, request a RP for Production for the actual UAT.
 This is just one use case; there are several others that come to mind.

 The process for requesting a Sandbox RP is the same as for Production.
 The only difference is that you need to initiate the RP request from your Sandbox (